cuj/77YT5778/README.md

 ---
 Q: Why 3 json files but one proxies raw txt?

 A: I could not find a way to merge all three json into one json, however I can get all proxies from 3 json files and merge it into one plain text.

+---
+Q: Real API?

+A: Sorry, I cannot provide the real APIs, but the minified json files are straight from the APIs and if the APIs change then the minified json will also change in under a second.